dpkass/Okey/ReadMe.md

 ## My Version

 My version of the game is slighty different (rules below).
-I don't choose a seperate Joker, but just use the "fake" ones, since the idea of cheating with a known deformation of the token doesn't really apply here.
+I don't choose a separate Joker, but just use the "fake" ones, since the idea of cheating with a known deformation of the token doesn't really apply here.

+Also, everyone starts with 10 points and loses 2 points if a match is lost.
+If the opponent finishes with a joker, you loose 4 points.

 ### Run